 See the Federal Financial Aid Programs page for information on federal loans.

-New students who have completed a FAFSA will receive a personalized Financial Aid Program Plan from the Financial Aid Counselor.
+New students who have completed a FAFSA will receive a personalized Financial Plan Estimate from the Financial Aid Counselor.
 This is an estimate of financial aid eligibility for the length of the program and is to be used for planning purposes only.
-Continuing students may request a current Financial Aid Program Plan at any point during their program by contacting the Financial Aid Counselor.
+Continuing students may request a current Financial Plan Estimate at any point during their program by contacting the Financial Aid Counselor.

 Step 7: Apply for scholarships.